Interview with Husseini Manji, M.D.

 Then, as much as possible, we test our animal findings in humans.
 If we find a target for the drugs, we ask, is it abnormal in bipolar patients, can we measure it to see if it is abnormal, or if we manipulate that pathway do some patients get better?
 We take meds that have been developed in other diseases and then try them in bipolar patients.
 Then we inform our geneticists that these pathway are involved and ask, can a genetic mutation in bipolar disorder account for this?
 We ask, does this region of this gene regulate this important signaling molecule?
 If it looks significant and one of our signaling molecules is there, then we start to look at that gene to see if the bipolar person carries a gene in this region.

-The Balanced Mind Foundation: Do you see collaboration with patient advocacy organizations such as The Balanced Mind Foundation as important for research?
+The Balanced Mind Parent Network: Do you see collaboration with patient advocacy organizations such as The Balanced Mind Parent Network as important for research?

 MANJI: I can't overstate the importance of advocacy organizations.
 I think they are tremendously important.
 They are vital for helping patients and families on multiple levels, especially in an illness like pediatric bipolar disorder and psychiatric illnesses in general -- not much is known, and there is a lot of stigma, so accurate information may be less accessible than it is in other illnesses.